 HOT AIR BALLOONS

 Heat the air inside a 7 foot high colourful balloon with a 24" high gas flame and watch it take flight.
-The real gas flame is controlled by the visitor so they can experiment with the amount of heat it takes to get things going.
+The controlled gas flame is operated by the visitor, so they can experiment with the amount of heat it takes to send the balloon upward.Download a Printable Version (PDF)

 Designed and built by Exhibiteers Inc.